Dieze: Village Engelen

 The village of Engelen at the start of the Dieze Canal has a quay.
 Meerwijk Castle is situated opposite Engelen on the other shore of the Dieze.
 It is a manor built in Tudor Revival architecture style.

 The Dieze Canal

 The Dieze Canal runs from Engelen to the Meuse.
 The Dieze canal contains Engelen Lock, previously named Henriëttesluis.
-This lock had between 20,000-40,000 passages in 2008.
+This lock had between 20,000 and 40,000 passages in 2008.
 Maximum size for ships that use the lock is 90 m long by 12 m beam.
 After the opening of the Maximakanaal in December 2014, the Dieze became less busy.
 The lock was transferred to the province of North Brabant, because it was no longer on a 'national' route.
 However, the Dieze canal is still important for shipping.

 The Dieze east of the canal

 After the Dieze canal has been split off from the Dieze at Engelen, the natural Dieze continues to the north.
 Before Crèvecoeur it splits in a branch that ran straight through the fortress, and a branch that turns left, called Oude Dieze ('old Dieze'), circumventing Crèvecoeur.
 At the start of the Oude Dieze there is a sluice that regulates the water level on the Dieze, and further upstream.
 The natural river therefore still processes more water than the wider Dieze canal.